 Fig. 4.
 Uvular and ejectives in Indo European (top) and Sino-Tibetan (bottom).
 Left hand plots represent the results of the analysis for the PHOIBLE data alone, right hand plots the results for the amended data by means of grammar mining.

+Next, we generated stochastic character maps (Nielsen, 2002; Huelsenbeck et. al, 2003; Revell, 2012) using the make.simmap function from the R package phytools (Revell 2012) for an all rates different (ARD) model where q is set to empirical (maximum probability, full Bayesian MCMC) with 10 simulations on the ACQDIV phonology data.
+Stochastic character mapping …

-As figures 5 and 6. show, neither trait is reconstructed far back in the respective phylogenies, though there is an interesting signal regarding uvulars in Sino-Tibetan which, on the basis of the phylogenetic reconstruction, appear to have been innovated at one point in a subgroup and then passed down to several present-day Sino-Tibetan languages.
+As shown in Figures 5 and 6. show, neither trait is reconstructed far back in the respective phylogenies, though there is an interesting signal regarding uvulars in Sino-Tibetan which, on the basis of the phylogenetic reconstruction, appear to have been innovated at one point in a subgroup and then passed down to several present-day Sino-Tibetan languages.